 We utilize the opportunity provided by our location in the west to source grain from local farmers we know and trust.
 Combining the finest grains and the purest, most pristine water from our very own on-site artesian well, creates a true “Craft” spirit.
 Every step is done in house – by hand, under the discerning eye of our master distiller.

 Are the brands of Dented Brick “Craft” or “Artisan?”
 Of course they are.
-Other distillers depend on buying grain-neutral spirits or aged whiskey on the open market, then blend it to produce their “Craft” brands.
-In contrast, we complete the entire process in-house, under one roof.
+Other distillers exclusively depend on buying grain-neutral spirits or aged whiskey on the open market, then blend it to produce their “Craft” brands.
+We will do this for our value brands, but for our premium brands , we complete the entire process in-house, under one roof.